 PROCESS /ˈprəʊsɛs/ noun a series of actions or steps taken in order to achieve a particular end…

-126 was proud to present ‘Process’ an exhibition curated by interns, Conor Burke, Emily Lohan, Meabh Noonan and Courtney Sharos.
+126 was proud to present ‘Process’ an exhibition curated through the 126 annual internship with Conor Burke, Emily Lohan, Meabh Noonan and Courtney Sharos.
 The three artists exhibiting were selected via Open Call; their individual responses to the definition of process combine media, sculpture, sound and light.

 - Woman (2016), Tara Keegan